JianyuLin1999/pyActivityParser/paper_draft.md

 ## Data Availability

-PyGGIR source code and documentation are available at: https://github.com/[username]/PyGGIR Sample datasets and analysis scripts are included in the repository.
+pyActivityParser source code and documentation are available at: https://github.com/[username]/pyActivityParser Sample datasets and analysis scripts are included in the repository.

 ## Author Contributions